thuynh26/cmpm121-f25-d3/PLAN.md

 - [x] use loops to draw a whole grid of cells on the map
 - [x] add token spawns to cells
 - [x] implement token spawn logic (using _luck.ts)
-- [ ] add token label/icon
+- [x] add token label/icon
-- [ ] add simple player and cell tokens interaction
+- [x] make cells clickable and update cell labels
-- [ ] implement interaction rule (can only interact with nearby cells)
+- [x] implement interaction rule (can only interact with nearby cells)
 - [ ] make inventory HUD: holds at most 1 token
-- [ ] implement interaction and inventory envelope
+- [ ] update inventory when token is picked up
 - [ ] ...

 ### D3.b: Globe-spanning Gameplay